mpasternak/robertalab/Docker/_README.txt

 During image creation a (then unused) maven build is executed to fill the /root/.m2 cache.
 This makes later builds much faster.
 The image generated is pushed to the docker hub.

-DOCKERDIR=~rbudde/docker
 GITREPO=~rbudde/GitRepositories/robertalab

-mkdir -p $DOCKERDIR/meta $DOCKERDIR/gen $DOCKERDIR/db
 cd $GITREPO/Docker
-cp DockerfileMeta $DOCKERDIR/meta/Dockerfile
-cp DockerfileGen  $DOCKERDIR/gen/Dockerfile
-cp ora_gen.sh     $DOCKERDIR/gen
-cp -r $GITREPO/OpenRobertaParent/OpenRobertaServer/db-2.4.0 $DOCKERDIR/db

-cd $DOCKERDIR/meta
-docker build -t rbudde/openroberta_meta:1 .
-docker push rbudde/openroberta_meta:1
+docker build -f DockerfileMeta -t rbudde/openroberta_meta:1 . docker push rbudde/openroberta_meta:1

 2. generate the "gen" image.
 This is documentation, you must NOT do this